Žigmund Pálffy: Playing career

-With the Kings, Pálffy continued his strong play, often being paired with fellow Slovak Jozef Stümpel and Canadian superstar Luc Robitaille.
-Injuries, specifically his shoulder, began to limit Pálffy's playing time.
-During the 2003–04 season, Pálffy's nagging shoulder kept him out of action for the majority of the season.

-Pittsburgh Penguins and retirement

-After the 2003–04 season, the Kings tried to re-sign Pálffy, but when Pálffy had a phone call with Pittsburgh Penguins owner Mario Lemieux and gave him his word that he would sign with the Penguins, that ended all negotiations with the Kings.
-Shortly after the 2004–05 NHL lockout, he signed with the Penguins for three years and US$13.5 million.

-After playing 42 games with the Penguins during the 2005–06 season, Pálffy abruptly retired from professional hockey.
+After the 2004–05 NHL lockout, Pálffy signed with the Penguins for three years and US$13.5 million.
+After playing 42 games with the Penguins during the 2005–06 season, Pálffy retired from professional hockey.
 On January 18, 2006, then-Penguins general manager Craig Patrick told reporters Pálffy told him he was retiring due to a lingering shoulder injury.
 Pálffy completed his career with 329 goals and 384 assists for 713 points in 684 games over 12 NHL seasons.

-HK 36 Skalica and second retirement

-Pálffy announced his comeback from retirement in the summer of 2007, and signed a contract to play for his hometown club of HK 36 Skalica for the entire 2007–08 season.
+Pálffy announced his comeback from retirement in the summer of 2007 and signed a contract to play for his hometown club of HK 36 Skalica for the entire 2007–08 season.
 He became the most productive player of the regular season in the Slovak Extraliga, where he led four seasons in points.
 In July 2013, before the start of the 2013–14 season, Pálffy formally announced his retirement from professional hockey.
 He said he was old enough and did not feel like playing and traveling with the team after so many years, but also that he was going to miss the game of hockey since he lived for it for almost 40 years.

 International play

-Pálffy has represented Slovakia and Czechoslovakia in international competitions, winning a gold medal with Slovakia in the 2002 after he had assisted on Peter Bondra's tournament-winning goal 100 seconds to go in the third period.
+Pálffy represented Slovakia and Czechoslovakia in international competitions, winning a gold medal with Slovakia in the 2002 after he had assisted on Peter Bondra's tournament-winning goal 100 seconds to go in the third period.
 Following the 2005 World Championships in Austria, Pálffy announced his retirement from the Slovak national team.

-Five years later, Pálffy would broke his retirement, as he is named to the Slovak national team for the 2010 Winter Olympics in Vancouver and recorded three assists with the team for a total of three points in seven games.
+Five years later, Pálffy broke his retirement and was named to the Slovak national team for the 2010 Winter Olympics in Vancouver, recording three assists with the team for a total of three points in seven games.